AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/encryptor-modules.md

 # Encryptor

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-Encryptor modules allow you to encrypt any text data.
+Adobe Workfront Fusion Encryptor modules allow you to encrypt any text data.
 They currently support message encryption via AES256 and PGP (OpenPGP).

 ## Access requirements